Ryan Galvin: FC Halifax Town

 On 21 June 2023, Galvin joined FC Halifax Town.
 In two seasons with the club, Galvin scored twice in 76 games for the Shaymen.

 Barnet

 Galvin joined newly promoted EFL League Two club Barnet for the 2025–26 season.

+On 28 November 2025, Galvin returned to the National League, joining Rochdale on an initial two-month loan deal.
+He was recalled from his loan on 6 January 2026.

+Carlisle United

+On 7 January 2026, Galvin signed for Carlisle United on a two-and-a-half-year contract with the option of a third year.